FOR HIGH-RES PHOTOS OF JOE NEWBERRY,

-Joe was a frequent guest on Garrison Keillor’s A Prairie Home Companion, and was a featured singer on the Transatlantic Sessions tour in the United Kingdom with fiddler Aly Bain and Dobro master Jerry Douglas, and at the Transatlantic Sessions debut at Merlefest in 2017.
-In addition to performing solo, Joe plays in a duo with mandolin icon Mike Compton, and also performs with the dynamic fiddler and step-dancer April Verch.
+A longtime and frequent guest on A Prairie Home Companion, he was a featured singer on the Transatlantic Sessions 2016 tour of the U.K. with fiddler Aly Bain and Dobro master Jerry Douglas, and at the Transatlantic Session’s debut at Merlefest in 2017 with fellow singers James Taylor, Sarah Jarosz, Declan O’Rourke, Karen Matheson, and Maura O’Connell.
+In addition to performing solo, he plays in a duo with mandolin icon Mike Compton, and also performs with the dynamic fiddler and step-dancer April Verch.

 Newberry has taught banjo, guitar, singing, and songwriting at numerous camps and festivals, including Ashokan, Midwest Banjo Camp, American Banjo Camp, the Puget Sound Guitar Workshop, Targhee Music Camp, the Swannanoa Gathering, Centrum Voice Works, the Festival of American Fiddle Tunes, Pinewoods Camp, Vocal Week, Bluegrass Week, and Old-Time Week at the Augusta Heritage Center in Elkins, WV, the Australia National Folk Festival, the Blue Ridge Old-Time Music Week, and the Bluff Country Gathering.
-For many years he served as coordinator of Old-Time Week at the Augusta Heritage Center in Elkins, WV.
-He also teaches at weekend vocal workshops around the country with singing partner Val Mindel.
+He was for many years the coordinator of Old-Time Week at the Augusta Heritage Center.

-Joe grew up in a family full of singers and dancers.
-He took up the guitar and banjo as a teenager and learned fiddle tunes from great Missouri fiddlers.
-He came to North Carolina as a young man and quickly became an anchor of the incredible music scene in the state.
+Growing up in a family full of singers and dancers, he took up the guitar and banjo as a teenager and learned fiddle tunes from the great Missouri fiddlers.
+Newberry moved to North Carolina as a young man and quickly became an anchor of the incredible music scene in the state.
 He does solo and studio work, and plays and teaches at festivals and workshops in North America and abroad.

 “His lyrics read like a cross between Longfellow and Johnny Cash.
 The muse is sometimes gentle and other times rough.
 But she never strays too far from Joe Newberry’s side.” — Independent Weekly